 There are other substances that can pollute the air in your home including: invisible gases like radon , as well as gas-emitting chemicals like formaldehyde used in making modern carpeting, drapery, household cleaners, furniture, and building materials.

-Common airborne polllutants are pollen, viruses, dust and dust mites.
+Common airborne pollutants are pollen, viruses, dust and dust mites.
 Mold and mildew can grow and breed in damp areas or where there is standing water.
 Every air conditioning coil is damp and this is an area where all of the indoor air circulating through our house is passing through.
 A REME HALO air cleaner can destroy these harmful microbes.
-Combined with a whole house media filter, the air in your home can be scrubbed clean for a healther home.
+Combined with a whole house media filter, the air in your home can be scrubbed clean for a healthier home.

 Today’s homeowners are more aware of the importance of IAQ and should learn about the options for addressing the issues that IAQ can resolve.
 You owe it to you and your family.
 Don’t just treat the symptoms — remove the problems from the air in every room of your house — from your bedroom to your basement with an air cleaning system.

 There are many types of air cleaners on the market today.
 An Air Cleaner installed by your heating and cooling contractor can help rid your home of dust, dust mites, pet dander, mold spores, pollen, bacteria and viruses, smoke and more!
 Don’t rely on cheap 1″ air filters.
 Some of those cheap filters (especially the fiberglass woven ones) will allow you to pour salt through them.
 Cheap air filters are inefficient for catching dust in your heating and air system.
 If you have one of these inefficient filters, try the salt test.
 Get some fine salt and pour some on your filter.
 Shake the filter and see if the salt falls through it.
 Dust particles are much smaller than salt particles